 (c) Whether or not $W_\alpha$ from above is a Lipschitz retract of $C([-h,0];\R^n)$ does not follow from (b) and needs to be addressed separately.
 More generally, let $W\subseteq C[-h,0]$ be closed and convex.
 Note that by the Sobolev embedding theorem, Theorem \ref{thm:set}, any closed and convex subset $W\subseteq C[-h,0]$ yields a closed and convex subset $W\cap H^1(-h,0)\subseteq H^1(-h,0)$.
 Hence, $W\cap H^1(-h,0)$ is a Lipschitz retract by Proposition \ref{prop:normproj} and any Lipschitz continuous mapping on $G\colon W\cap H^1(-h,0)\subseteq C[-h,0]\to \R$ can be extended to a Lipschitz continuous mapping on the whole of $H^1(-h,0).$

-(d) By \cite[Theorem 1.6]{BL00}, $C[-h,0]$ is an absolute Lipschitz retract, that is, for every metric space $M$ containing $C[-h,0]$, there exists a Lipschitz continuous retraction from $M$ onto $C[-h,0]$.
-Thus, whether or not $W$ from (c) is a Lipschitz retract of $C[-h,0]$ is equivalent to $W$ being an absolute Lipschitz retract, see \cite[Proposition 1.2 or subsequent remark (ii)]{BL00}.
-In fact, this puts one into the situation of \cite{HR23}, where it was shown that if $W$ is additionally a compact subset of $C[-h,0]$ such sets are so-called absolute uniform retracts, still a weaker property than being an absolute Lipschitz retract.
-Whether or not (a closed, compact) $W$ is an absolute Lipschitz retract apparently needs to be addressed on an individual basis, see in particular the counterexample in \cite[Section 5]{HR23}. \end{rem}
+(d) By \cite[Theorem 1.6]{BL00}, $C[-h,0]$ is an absolute Lipschitz retract, that is, for every metric space $M$ containing $C[-h,0]$, there exists a Lipschitz continuous retraction from $M$ onto $C[-h,0]$. $W$ from (c) is a Lipschitz retract of $C[-h,0]$ if and only if $W$ is a so-called absolute Lipschitz retract, see \cite[Proposition 1.2 or subsequent remark (ii)]{BL00}.
+In fact, this puts one into the situation of \cite{HR23}, where it was shown that if $W$ is additionally a compact subset of $C[-h,0]$ then such sets are so-called absolute uniform retracts, still a weaker property than being an absolute Lipschitz retract.
+Whether or not (a closed, compact) $W$ is an absolute Lipschitz retract apparently needs to be addressed for each set {separately} as there does not seem to be a general answer, see in particular the counterexample in \cite[Section 5]{HR23}.